Basti Bagirova: Work

-In 1930, Bagirova started working at the Voroshilov agricultural artel, which would later become a collective farm.
+In 1930, Bagirova started working at the Voroshilov agricultural artel, which would later become a kolkhoz (collective farm).
 This farm would eventually be named after Bagirova.
 In 1953, Bagirova was elected as chair of the collective farm.
 She held this position until her death in 1962.

 Politics

 Basi Bagirova was a member of the Communist Party since 1937.
 She was a member the Supreme Soviet of the Soviet Union from the 1st to the 3rd convocations.
-She was also member of the Supreme Soviet of Azerbaijan SSR during 4th and 5th convocations, and member of the Presidium during the 5th convocation.
+She was also member of the Supreme Soviet of the Azerbaijan SSR during 4th and 5th convocations, and member of the Presidium during the 5th convocation.
 She was a member of the Central Committee of the Communist Party of Azerbaijan.
 She was a delegate to the 20th Congress of the Communist Party of the Soviet Union and the XXIII, XXIV and XXV congresses of the Communist Party of Azerbaijan.